fuqcool/blueos/doc/zen-typing.md

 Zen-Typing is a system application of BlueOS.
 The main purpose of this app is to provide users fun tool to check their typing speed and accuracy.
 Also, this application can be used as a tool to practice typing.

 ### User Manual:
-To start this application, the user needs to click on the Zen-Typing icon the left launch bar.
+To start this application, the user needs to click on the Zen-Typing icon on the left launch bar.
 Then an IFrame window will pop up on the “desktop” with a Zen-Typing application in it.

 The Zen-Typing application starts with a ‘Start Typing’ button shown in the middle.
 If the user clicks on the button,